LibrariesHacked/librarylab/libraries-at-home/blogs.md

 All the blog RSS feeds are combined together to display a list of the latest posts from library services.

 1. Posts are ordered into columns with the latest first
-2. The most recent 8 blogs are shown
+2. The 8 most recent blog posts are shown
+3. The post listing displays the title and author